by Freddy J. Nager, Founder of Atomic Tango + Guy Who Wears Out His Credit Cards Too Soon…

 I also know that we’re in the midst of the Social Media Error Era, and that social media has brought everlasting peace and democracy to the entire Middle East, replaced all annoying advertising with permission-based conversations, and forever eliminated white deodorant stains on black T-shirts.
 Social media is now as essential to life as clean water and Barry Manilow songs.
 And since the original coding for Friendster and Bebo and MySpace must now be available for a song (or perhaps a Snow Jobber badge), why shouldn’t a financial institution follow in their august footsteps?
 The world can never have enough places to share photos of breakfasts!

 So thank you, American Express, my urge to feel 13 again wasn’t fulfilled by merely trolling and cursing in YouTube comment sections.
 Your snowflake badge really took me back.
-Now if only you could also get me an original Mattel Football 2, an 8-track cassette of Foreigner 4, and a date with Donna Young to the 8th grade dance, that would complete me!
+Now if only you could also get me an original Mattel Football 2, an 8-track cassette of Foreigner 4, and a date to the 8th grade dance, that would complete me!